kriyeng/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge

-After a few days thinking to enroll or not, I've finally decide to enroll to the challenge.
+After a few days thinking to enroll to the challenge or not, I've finally decide to go for it.
 I'm developing at work and with two daughters, my time for side/fun projects are very limited and needs a lot of willpower to go for them.
 I have some ideas that I'll try to develop during this challenge.

 * Creating my own blog
 * I little side project that I never started